Morning, Wednesday, 12th June 2019

 Please note the date of this seminar has changed.

-The seminar follows the publication of the NHS Long Term Plan, which included learning disability and autism as key clinical priorities and announced measures to tackle health inequalities, reduce waiting times for specialist services, and ensure more people receive personalised community based care.
+The seminar follows the publication of the NHS Long Term Plan, which included learning disability and autism as key clinical priorities and announced measures to tackle health inequalities, stop over medication, and ensure more people receive personalised community based care.

-Delegates will assess the way forward for implementation - including what further measures could be taken to improve training, education provision and standards of care.
+Delegates will assess the way forward for implementation and the role of the newly formed NHS Assembly in delivering key goals - as well as what further measures could be taken to improve training, education provision and standards of care.